Biancamoraaes/InicialBia/README.md

 This project was developed with the following technologies:

-- HTML and CSS.
+- HTML and CSS
-- JavaScript.
+- JavaScript
-- Git and Github.
+- Git and Github
-- Figma.
+- Figma

 ## 💻 Project